bcrist/zig-percent-encoding/readme.md

 * ASCII symbols
 * C0 control characters and bytes >= 0x80

 The default `Encode_Options` is conservative; it will encode `application/x-www-form-urlencoded` data according to [HTML's rules](https://url.spec.whatwg.org/#concept-urlencoded-serializer), except that spaces will be encoded as `%20` instead of `+`.
-Servers generally don't care if `%20` or `+` is used, so this shouldn't be a problem, and it means it can also be used safely to escape URIs data.
+Servers generally don't care if `%20` or `+` is used, so this shouldn't be a problem, and it means it can also be used safely to escape URI data.
 Encoding spaces as `+` can be enabled explicitly if desired.

 When decoding, `+` _will_ be treated as a space by default, so make sure you turn this off explicitly if you're processing data where `+` is meant to be an unencoded literal `+`.